-The Diamond Mountains—perhaps the most famous and emotionally resonant site on the Korean peninsula—is the theme of this international loan exhibition.
-Though the region has inspired cultural pride since ancient times, its location in what is today North Korea has kept it largely inaccessible in modern times.
-Featuring nearly thirty works—from delicately painted scrolls and screens to monumental modern and contemporary art—the exhibition presents the visual imagery of this iconic site from the eighteenth century to the present.
-Among the highlights is a designated Treasure from the National Museum of Korea: an album by Jeong Seon (1676–1759), who revolutionized Korean painting.
-Most of the objects on view have never before been displayed in the United States.
+The Diamond Mountains—perhaps the most iconic and emotionally resonant site on the Korean peninsula—is the theme of an international loan exhibition that will open at The Metropolitan Museum of Art on February 6, 2018.
+Though the region has inspired cultural pride since ancient times, its present location in North Korea has kept it largely inaccessible in modern times.
+Featuring nearly 30 landscape paintings from the 18th century to the present—from delicately painted scrolls and screens to monumental modern and contemporary artworks—Diamond Mountains: Travel and Nostalgia in Korean Art will present the visual imagery of this emblematic site.
+The highlight of the exhibition will be an exquisite early 18th-century album—a designated Treasure from the National Museum of Korea—by the master painter Jeong Seon (1676–1759), who revolutionized Korean painting by breaking with conventional generic imagery and depicting native scenery.
+The exhibition is the first in the West on this important subject, and most of the works have never before been displayed in the United States.

 The exhibition is made possible by The Met’s collaboration with the Ministry of Culture, Sports and Tourism of the Republic of Korea (MCST) and the National Museum of Korea (NMK).

-Support for the publication is provided by MCST and The Kun-Hee Lee Fund for Korean Art.
+Support for the catalogue is provided by MCST and The Kun-Hee Lee Fund for Korean Art.